1,001 party delegates will elect the next leader of Germany’s ruling Christian Democratic Union (CDU) in a digital congress on Saturday.

 - Friedrich Merz would represent a break with the Merkel era.
-His pro-American, small-government, law-and-order politics feel like a throwback to an earlier time, which could have something to do with the fact that he’s been out of politics for a decade.
+His pro-American, small-government, law-and-order politics feel like a throwback to an earlier time, which may have something to do with the fact that he’s been out of politics for a decade.

 - Norbert Röttgen, the party’s foreign-policy spokesman in parliament, presents himself as the man of the future.
-He takes a harder line on Russian, is pro-EU, mildly liberal and popular with young Christian Democrats.
+He takes a harder line on Russia, is pro-EU, mildly liberal and popular with young Christian Democrats.

 Two more men are unofficially running to become the joint chancellor candidate of the CDU and its Bavarian sister party, the Christian Social Union (CSU):

 - Jens Spahn, the ambitious health minister, has enjoyed a bounce in the polls for his competent handling of COVID-19.
 He is right-wing, criticized Merkel’s open-doors immigration policy, and gay in a party that largely voted against marriage equality in 2017.